Author Archives Nabil Kherouf

 Illustrative Example

-Given a CAD drawing of a cell with multiple labels placed on the side.
-Programmatically place a new label “001” without intersecting any preexisting labels/objects.
+Given a CAD drawing of a set of cells with multiple labels placed on the side.
+Programmatically place a new label “001” without intersecting any existing labels/objects.
+See images below.

 Collision between the “001” label and obstacle1